-For PPO providers and PPO facilities, the usual, reasonable, and customary charge is the negotiated network rate.
+For PPO providers and PPO facilities, the usual, reasonable, & customary charge is the negotiated network rate.
 For out-of-network providers and out-of-network facilities, there is no negotiated fee.
-Therefore, if you use an out-of-network provider or out-of-network facility in one of the limited circumstances in which out-of-network services are covered, please note that you might be "balance-billed" by the out-of-network provider or facility (i.e., charged more than the usual, reasonable, and customary charge) and therefore could owe more than your co-payment plus your co-insurance.
+Therefore, if you use an out-of-network provider or out-of-network facility in one of the limited circumstances in which out-of-network services are covered, please note that you might be "balance-billed" by the out-of-network provider or facility (i.e., charged more than the usual, reasonable, & customary charge) and therefore could owe more than your copayment plus your coinsurance.
+(See the Surprise Medical Bills Notice for details of when you should not receive a balance bill.)

-After you pay your deductible, the Plan will pay 100% of the usual, reasonable, and customary charge for covered services less your required co-insurances and co-payments.
+After you pay your deductible, the Plan will pay 100% of the usual, reasonable, & customary charge for covered services less your required coinsurances and copayments.

-The percentages the Plan pays apply only to covered service expenses that do not exceed usual, reasonable and customary charges.
-You are responsible for all non-covered service expenses and any amount that exceeds the usual, reasonable and customary charge for covered service expenses.
+The percentages the Plan pays apply only to covered service expenses that do not exceed usual, reasonable & customary charges.
+You are responsible for all non-covered service expenses.
+You are also responsible for any amount that exceeds the usual, reasonable & customary charge for covered service expenses (except for services subject to the No Surprises Act).

-The Schedule of Benefits lists your co-insurance percentage of the cost of covered services (up to the usual, reasonable, and customary charge).
-Co-insurance percentages are the portions of covered service expenses paid by you after satisfaction of any applicable deductible.
-For example, if the listed percentage in the below chart is 20%, then for in-network providers your co-insurance would be 20% of the network rate.
+The Schedule of Benefits lists your coinsurance percentage of the cost of covered services (up to the usual, reasonable, & customary charge).
+Coinsurance percentages are the portions of covered service expenses paid by you after satisfaction of any applicable deductible.
+For example, if the listed percentage in the below chart is 20%, then for in-network providers your coinsurance would be 20% of the network rate.

-Co-payments are fixed dollar amounts of covered service expenses to be paid by the enrollee.
-Co-payments apply per visit/admission/occurrence.
-If the usual, reasonable, and customary charge is less than the co-payment, then the co-payment is usual, reasonable, and customary charge.
-Please note that fixed dollar co-payments do not apply toward your annual deductible.
-Co-payments accumulate towards annual member out-of-pocket annual maximums.
+Copayments are fixed dollar amounts of covered service expenses to be paid by the enrollee.
+Copayments apply per visit/admission/occurrence.
+If the usual, reasonable, & customary charge is less than the copayment, then the copayment is usual, reasonable, & customary charge.
+Please note that fixed dollar copayments do not apply toward your annual deductible.
+Copayments accumulate towards annual member out-of-pocket annual maximums.